Emotionally Composed, Cognitively Enhanced.

 How do people feel about it?

 It's an invigorating and positive experience.
 It's an attractive umbrella, enhancing reputation of the people involved.
-It helps to know our track record of working with elite athletes and so on; it proves the pedigree.
-From high to low to the leftfield, we work with both high performers and those who are struggling, so there is no stigma or fear of judgment.
+Our track record of working with elite athletes and high-end clients is now established; the pedigree has external validation too.
+But it's not just about enhcancement.
+Everyone has plusses and minuses.
+We also work with anyone who is struggling, so there is no stigma or fear of judgment.
 Most people flourish with the right knowledge and techniques, reversing years of underperformance.

 We don't report or resort to occupational assistance programs or traditional psychiatrists or counsellors, unless it's unavoidable, and even then only with the person's explicit approval.
-For information, we've not had to do this in 15 years of work at the highest level.
+We've not had to do this in 15 years of work at the highest level.

-What's wrong with just a coach or consultant?
+What's wrong with just business coach or management consultant?

 Nothing at all wrong with a good coach or consultant; the good ones are effective within their fields.
 However, many are not experienced or qualified to understand the mind fully.
 They're not aware of their blind spots, leading to mislabelling problems, over-ambitiousness in solutions, or overlooking risks and hazards altogether.
 As clients, your people lose faith in the process and the risks of despair, dysfunction, and departure increase.